Janis0Huns/mathsingaround/README.md

 he said this is a white noise (time-uncorrelated) example of correlated time series. and that he has never seen "measurement errors" in the time series. so unphysicist of them - the statisticians.

 dated - 01.12.2023.

+### ellipse:

+IS NOT HERE YET
+analysing the potentials that make elliptic orbits.